-Finally, filing a cease and desist order will stop the debt collectors from contacting you while on disability but hurts your chances of achieving credit card balance forgiveness.
+Finally, filing a cease and desist order will stop the debt collectors from contacting you while on disability but hurt your chances of achieving credit card balance forgiveness.
 You cannot negotiate a settlement if you stop collaborating and sending signals.

 A cease and desist order stops the creditor from communicating with consumers about debt except under specific circumstances.
-For example, they can still send mail to inform you of their intent to seek other remedies, such as a lawsuit.
+For example, they can still mail to inform you of their intent to seek other remedies, such as a lawsuit.

 You still owe the money after enacting a cease and desist order but lose the ability to negotiate a settlement before winding up in court.